Bandwidth/shared-components/README.md

 Please refer to the [contributing guide](https://github.com/Bandwidth/shared-components/blob/master/.github/CONTRIBUTING.md) and read through the pull request template before submitting a PR!

+# Publishing the Docs

+Our docs live on the `gh-pages` branch.
+Publishing them is easy - just run the `npm run deploy` command.
+It will manage switching branches, copying files and pushing for you.

 # License

 The source of this library is licensed under the MIT license (see [LICENSE](./LICENSE))